Erie SeaWolves at Altoona Curve - Game Notes

 - RHP Casey Mize was named EL Pitcher of the Week for the week of 4/28-5/5 (2-0, 0.00 ERA, 14 IP, 11 K, 1 BB, No-hitter)

-- After hitting just 11 home runs through the first 23 games of the season, Erie have now slugged nine in the last six games
+- After hitting just 11 home runs through the first 23 games of the season, Erie has now slugged 10 in the last seven games

 - Casey Mize threw the third 9.0 inning no-hitter in franchise history (4th no-hitter) on 4/29 at Altoona -- the others were Thad Weber on August 22, 2009 & Elvin Hernandez on August 24, 1995